tapanther/Tritan/docs/BlackpointCity.md

 - *Kilmainham Gaol* :

-    An ancient fortress and one of the oldest structures in [Blackpoint][Blackpoint (City)] the Kilmainham Gaol has been used as a state prison by the Dohlaran Crown since before the Great Sack.
+    An ancient fortress and one of the oldest structures in Blackpoint, the Kilmainham Gaol has been used as a state prison by the Dohlaran Crown since before the Great Sack.
 The fortress currently holds a wide range of prisoners, from petty thieves to nobles who have offended the Crown in some manner.